SaaS Security - Activating Google Workspace (Gmail and Google Drive)

 To activate Google Workspace, you must have these:

-- If you use GCDS (Google Cloud Directory Sync) to synchronize your user groups on-premises and in the cloud, you must create exclusion rules before activating Google Workspace.
-To configure GCDS exclusion rules, see below.
+• If you use GCDS (Google Cloud Directory Sync) to synchronize your user groups on-premises and in the cloud, you must create exclusion rules for these user groups.

 By default, the Google Chrome browser authenticates the signed-in Chrome user in Google Workspace instead of a selected account.
 To see if you are signed in to Google Chrome, look for the user name in the browser's top-right corner.